elfurbe/shufflify/README.md

 # shufflify
 All shuffle sucks, Spotify's included.
-This is a series of experiments with different methods of shuffling a list of spotify URLs to attempt to ensure two things:
+This is a series of experiments employing different methods of shuffling a list of spotify URLs to attempt to ensure two things:<br />
-1) You never hear two songs by the same artist back-to-back
+1. You never hear two songs by the same artist back-to-back
-2) You never end up with a repeating pattern of artists
+2. You never end up with a repeating pattern of artists

 shufflify.py - the simplest option.
 Uses a series of random shuffles and dummy inserts to create variance.
 Actually works pretty well, but it's just TOO EASY.
 This is actually the only one that works, so far.